astroumd/lmtoy/docs/wishlist.md

 * there is a toy script **lmtoy_reduce.sh** that doesn't need user input, other then the obsnum.
 See [lmtoy_reduce.md](../examples/lmtoy_reduce.md).
-Still a few thing to wrap up (e.g. resolution, spatial extent).
+Still a few thing to wrap up (e.g. spatial extent).
 Script can be re-run and learn from new parameters.

 * There is a benchmark (IRC+10216) but it's not public yet.
 Should we? who is the PI?
+This is commissionigng data with some bad header info, so it's scientifically not correct.

 * A new script "lmtinfo.py" that spits out some useful variables in "rc" format.
 Used by the lmtoy_reduce.sh script.
+This could be expanded to provide better guesses on baselining for example.

 # A wishlist

 In no particular order, there are some remaining things on the wish list, the important ones are tracked in our [github issues](https://github.com/astroumd/lmtoy/issues) list.
+I've also added a few that Mark Heyer listed in his report.

 * A much better auto-baselining.
 The current VLSR (from netcdf) and guessed DV and DW only does that much, but it's ok for a first start.
 The M31 data is already showing